-Many people are heading back into their workspaces at the moment, following some extended time remote working due to COVID-19.
-The Government has also advised that businesses start going back to work if they are unable to work from home.
+Many people are ready to head back to work.
+They’re getting back in the office following some extended time remote working due to COVID-19.
+The Government has also advised that businesses start to head back to work if they are unable to work from home.

 However, certain procedures must be in place in order to keep staff, clients and customers completely safe.
 It can be a daunting thought, trying to take everything into consideration and assessing risks can often feel like navigating a minefield.
-We’ve laid out some quick tips to help you with your returning to work risk assessments…
+We’ve laid out some quick tips to help you head back to work safely.

 The current guidelines of maintaining at least a distance of 2 meters between people should be kept in place.
 It can be helpful to utilise signage for this, but having markers placed on the floors can be very effective for providing people with a guide on the distance they should be keeping from others.